 - Formation Date – Date the entity was first filed with the Secretary of State

 - Registered Agent’s information – An Oklahoma Registered Agent is the singular point of contact for the entity should a legal or tax notice need to be sent to the business.
-This is often one of the owners and if their home address is used, that address becomes public information.
-Many people find this concerning and use a Registered Agent service like Northwest Registered Agent or IncFile so their home address isn’t listed.
+This is often one of the owners, and if their home address is used, that address becomes public information.
+Many people find this concerning and use a Registered Agent service like Northwest Registered Agent, so their home address isn’t publically listed.

 How do I form an LLC?

 Before starting your business and forming an LLC, be sure to do the business entity search first to make sure the name is available to use.
-Once you know the LLC name is available, learn how to form a Oklahoma LLC by reading our step-by-step guide on filing the Articles of Organization.
+Once you know the LLC name is available, learn how to form an Oklahoma LLC by reading our step-by-step guide.

-While not required in Oklahoma, an Operating Agreement, which contains the rules for how the LLC operates, may be a document worth considering especially for multi-member LLCs.
+While not required in Oklahoma, an Operating Agreement, which contains the rules for how the LLC operates, is a document worth considering, especially for multi-member LLCs.

 After forming a Limited Liability Company, be sure to get an Employer Identification Number (EIN).
 This is a “social security number” for the business.
 There is no cost to get one through the IRS.